systhinking/Threlte-Snow/README.md

 ## Expectations

-I don't expect to finish.
+I don't expect to finish, but learn.

 ## Current Functionality

-Physics based simulator, wanted to play with physics and I enjoy flow fields.
+Physics based particle simulator, wanted to play with physics and I enjoy flow fields.
 I did also try to add in Attractors, but they were way too laggy.
+Did not get to make the particle size tunable to a user, or get other physics based UI controls baked in.
 Light UI on the left, with some ranges.

 - "reset colliders": (*find your perfect scene*) Button randomizes the sizes of the colliders.